 Managing Depression Among Residents

-This is the percent of patients who are exhibiting depressive symptoms.
+This datapoint measures the percentage of long-term care patients who are demonstrating depressive symptoms.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term care patients who were administered the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient well-being.
+Measures the percent of long-term care patients who have received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient safety.

 Residents Maintain Autonomy

-In Oneida Center for Rehabilitation and Nursing, 14.75% Percentage of Patients
+In Oneida Center for Rehabilitation and Nursing, 10.27% of Patients

-Measures the percentage of long-term residents who required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and continence.
+This is the percentage of residents who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Oneida Center for Rehabilitation and Nursing, 17.32% Percentage of Residents
+In Oneida Center for Rehabilitation and Nursing, 8.84% of Residents

 Short-term Care: Rehospitalizations

-In Oneida Center for Rehabilitation and Nursing, 17.32 Percentage of Residents Rehospitalized
+In Oneida Center for Rehabilitation and Nursing, 8.84% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Oneida Center for Rehabilitation and Nursing, 8.8 Percentage of Patients
+In Oneida Center for Rehabilitation and Nursing, 15.69% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Oneida Center for Rehabilitation and Nursing, 75.07% Percentage of Resident
+In Oneida Center for Rehabilitation and Nursing, 100% of Resident

 Scores for Utica, NY